astronomer/airflow-guides/guides/testing-airflow.md

 Note that if your DAGs contain `PythonOperators` that execute your own Python functions, it is a good idea to write unit tests for those functions as well.

 The most common way of implementing unit tests in production is to automate them as part of your CI/CD process.
-Your CI tool executes the tests, and then stops the deployment process if any errors occur.
+Your CI tool executes the tests and stops the deployment process if any errors occur.

 ### Mocking

-Sometimes unit tests require mocking, or imitating an external system, dataset, or other object.
+Sometimes unit tests require mocking: the imitation of an external system, dataset, or other object.
 For example, you might use mocking with an Airflow unit test if you are testing a connection, but don't have access to the metadata database.
 Another example could be if you are testing an operator that executes an external service through an API endpoint, but you don't want to actually wait for that service to run a simple test.
-Mocking can be used in these cases to simulate the objects you are testing.

 Many [Airflow tests](https://github.com/apache/airflow/tree/master/tests) have examples of mocking.
 [This blog post](https://godatadriven.com/blog/testing-and-debugging-apache-airflow/) also has a useful section on mocking Airflow that may be helpful for getting started.

 ## Data Integrity Testing

-Data integrity tests attempt to prevent data quality issues from breaking your pipelines or negatively impacting downstream systems.
-These tests could also be used to ensure your DAG tasks produce the expected output given the data coming in.
-They are somewhat different in scope than the code-related tests described in previous sections, since your data is likely not static like your DAG code is.
+Data integrity tests are designed to prevent data quality issues from breaking your pipelines or negatively impacting downstream systems.
+These tests could also be used to ensure your DAG tasks produce the expected output when processing a given piece of data.
+They are somewhat different in scope than the code-related tests described in previous sections, since your data is not static like a DAG.

-One straight forward way of implementing data integrity tests is to build them directly into your DAGs.
+One straightforward way of implementing data integrity tests is to build them directly into your DAGs.
 This allows you to make use of Airflow dependencies to manage any errant data in whatever way makes sense for your use case.

 There are many ways you could integrate data checks into your DAG.
 One method worth calling out is using [Great Expectations](https://greatexpectations.io/) (GE), an open source Python framework for data validations.
 You can make use of the [Great Expectations provider package](https://registry.astronomer.io/providers/great-expectations) to easily integrate GE tasks into your DAGs.
-In practice, you might have something like the following DAG, which runs an Azure Data Factory pipeline that generates data, and then runs a GE check on the data before sending an email.
+In practice, you might have something like the following DAG, which runs an Azure Data Factory pipeline that generates data, then runs a GE check on the data before sending an email.

 ```python
 from airflow import DAG